Lessons Learned: My First Smartphone Game

 - First versions should be free without In-App purchases.

 - First release in App stores should be within one year.

-- Team size: 1 developer (myself) and maybe 1 designer (if necessary)
+- Team size: One developer (myself) and maybe one designer (if necessary)

-In my full time job as software developer I was used to develop text-based without a full-blown IDE as it is provided by Unity.
-Implementing a known software architecture pattern in Unity was very difficult for me and the IDE itself is very complex.
+In my full-time job as a software developer, I was used to developing text-based without a full-blown IDE as Unity provides it.
+Implementing a known software architecture pattern in Unity was very difficult, and the IDE itself is very complex.

-So I decided to start researching for a new game engine which better suited my needs.
+So I started researching a new game engine that suited my needs better.

 - Cross-Platform (iOS, Android, Desktop applications, Smart TVs)